lm3nitro/Projects/Network Monitoring/SNMP/Zabbix.md

 ### Scope:

 I will installing Zabbix in a VM on WMWare Workstation.
 I will then install the agent on my pfSense firewall.
-By doing so I aim to monitor the performance and health of the pfSense firewall, including network traffic, CPU usage, memory utilization, and other metrics.
+By doing so, I aim to monitor the performance and health of the pfSense firewall, including network traffic, CPU usage, memory utilization, and other metrics.
 This is a diagram to show the infrastructure of this project:

 ![Pasted image 20240519155020](https://github.com/lm3nitro/Projects/assets/55665256/6bc83c4a-6735-4a8a-905c-289c6c35e694)